chuck-sylvester/cps-handbook/book/src/04/environment.md

 NPM will need certs added in order for it to function correctly with the VA VPN.

-You will want to tell it where the cacert file is to use with the command:
+You will want to tell it the location of the **cacert** file to use with the command:
 ```
 % npm config set cafile /path/to/cert.pem
 ```